How to Style Your Guest Bedroom

 You can hang up some wall art in the space if able, bring in a scented candle or diffuser, or add a touch of nature with a plant or flowers (real or otherwise).

-If it is just a space as opposed to a full room, you can incorporate a pouffe or something similar into your own space, one that can double as a bedside table for when guests are in town.
+If it is just a space as opposed to a full room, you can incorporate an ottoman or something similar into your own space, one that can double as a bedside table for when guests are in town.

 A room divider — a folding screen, pull-out curtain, or even an open bookcase can help lend a feeling of privacy to your guest.
 A luggage stand prevents having a big old suitcase on the floor, with clothes scattered everywhere — helping keep the guest bedroom (or just your living room floor) looking a little cleaner.